whatisthejava/versioning-with-external-aliases/Readme.md

 if it doesnt the latest will redirect to the latest version as defined in the Startup

 ## Explanation of versioning in Model
-The v2 ProcessSchema is now responsible for versioning back to the v1.
+The v3 ProcessSchema is now responsible for versioning back to the v2.
 To do this we implement the following methods in the ProcessSchema.

 ````

         public ProcessSchema(string potentialSchema)
         {
             var schema = JsonConvert.DeserializeObject<ProcessSchema>(potentialSchema);
             if (schema.Version == this.Version)
             {
                 this.Id = schema.Id;
                 this.Title = schema.Title;
+                this.Owner = schema.Owner;
             }
             else
             {
                 var previousSchema = ToPreviousVersion(potentialSchema);
                 this.Id = previousSchema.Id;
                 this.Title = previousSchema.Title;
+                this.Owner = previousSchema.Owner;
             }

-		this.Owner = schema.Owner;
+            this.Purpose = schema.Purpose;
             this.Version = schema.Version;
         }

 	/// <summary>
 	/// Using external aliases i can convert this object into the previous verison
 	/// </summary>
 	/// <returns></returns>
-	public v1Schemas.Schemas.ProcessSchema ToPreviousVersion(string schema)
+        public v2Schemas.Schemas.ProcessSchema ToPreviousVersion(string schema)
         {
-		return new v1Schemas.Schemas.ProcessSchema(schema);
+            return new v2Schemas.Schemas.ProcessSchema(schema);
         }

 ````
-This code allows a v2 schema to accept a v1 schema string or a v2 schema string and it will return a v2 object.
+This code allows a v3 schema to accept a v1 schema string or a v2 schema string and it will return a v3 object.
-This allows us to convert a v1 ProcessSchema into a v2 ProcessSchema
+This allows us to convert a v2 ProcessSchema into a v3 ProcessSchema